 - Issues with the database

-Any one or more of the reasons listed could be why outages are happening.
-But that’s not why your operations is having outages all of the time.
+Anyone or more of the reasons listed could be why outages are happening.
+But that’s not why your operations are having outages all of the time.
 I’ll get to the real reason in a minute…

 #2.
 Why do we have People dependencies in IT?